tkugelberg/SymconSonos/README.md

 When settig up a Sonos instance, two scripts are automatically created and started with a timer.<br>
 1. _updateStatus<br>
 This script is executed every 5 seconds.<br>
-It updates teh variables Voume, Mute, Loudness, Bass, Treble and Balance from the settings in Sonos, if the corresponding activation switches are set.<br>
+It updates teh variables Voume, Mute, Loudness, Bass, Treble, Balance and Sleeptimer from the settings in Sonos, if the corresponding activation switches are set.<br>
 In addition the Parameters Status, Radio and NowPlaying are filled.
 For Group Coordinators the group volume is set.